gaucho1978/BACCAble/README.md

 ## DYNO mode functionality
 Dyno mode disables ESC,TC,ABS.
 All main controls are disabled and it works on stock giulia too.
 It is activated and deactivated with park button pressed for few seconds.

+Note: this works only if Baccable is connected to C2 can bus.

 The following video shows how to enable and disable it: